Indians and Jesuits in Sainte-Marie among the Hurons

 The Indian tribe of Huron Wendat in Ontario

-The Indian tribe of the Huron Wendat once lived in the region of today's Midland.
-They call their home as Wendake, "the country that is different from others".
+The Huron Wendat Indian tribe once lived in the region of what is now Midland.
+They refer to their homeland as Wendake, "the land that is different from others."
 The Huron Wendat lived mainly from agriculture and trade.
-In the 17th century, the Jesuit missionaries finally came to this region on the southern shore of Lake Huron.
-Women played an important role in the hurons.
-After all, the tribe was organized matrilinearly.
-This means that the children's family belonged to the maternal line.
-Men definitely married into the women's family.
-They left their own family in the event of marriage.
+In the 17th century, Jesuit missionaries finally arrived in this region on the south shore of Lake Huron.
+Women played a major role among the Hurons.
+The tribe was organized matrilineally.
+This means that the family affiliation of children ran through the mother's line.
+Men always married into the family of the woman.
+This meant that if they married, they left their own family.

 Kitchen of the Jesuits in Sainte-Marie among the Hurons